imacte/YukiCtrl/README.en.md

 3.  **First Run** - The app will automatically request Root access and initialize the system.
 4.  **Configure Permissions** - Follow the in-app prompts to grant necessary permissions like the Accessibility Service.

-### Configuration Suggestions

-1.  **Enable Accessibility Service** - Required for the Smart Dynamic Mode feature.
-2.  **Grant Floating Window Permission** - Required for the quick control overlay.
-3.  **Set App Rules** - Configure dedicated performance policies for your most-used apps.
-4.  **Adjust Notification Settings** - Ensure the status notification remains visible.

 ## 🚀 Performance Optimization Suggestions

 ### Daily Use

 1.  **Use Balance Mode** - Provides the best performance/power balance for most apps.
 2.  **Set App Rules** - Set gaming apps to Performance or Fast mode.
-3.  **Enable Smart Switching** - Let the system automatically manage performance based on the app.
-4.  **Use the Floating Window** - Quickly change performance modes when needed.

 ### Gaming Optimization